-To round out this concert, we’re thrilled to welcome back cellist Lars Hoefs (who performed a recital here in 2016) for the world premiere of a Concerto for Cello and Strings written for him by Brazilian composer Joao Guilherme Ripper.
+To round out this concert, we’re thrilled to welcome back cellist Lars Hoefs (who performed a recital here in 2016) for the world premiere of “Sea Song” for cello and string orchestra, written for him by Brazilian composer Joao Guilherme Ripper.
 The composer is among South America’s best-known and most prolific.
-This performance will be presented as a part of the Villa-Lobos International Chamber Festival organized by Mr. Hoefs.
+The piece is based on a 1913 poem by Katherine Mansfield.
+This performance is presented as a part of the Villa-Lobos International Chamber Festival organized by Mr. Hoefs.

 This concert is made possible in part by generous gifts from: